 "Wa-wait," Fenton gasped out, "we can't—"

 Phantom crushed their lips together again, careful of their teeth this time.
 Fenton hugged his ghost to his chest, wanting to push him away but also wanting him to be closer.
 Much, much closer.
 But he was already close enough to feel Phantom's core thrumming against his chest; any closer and they'd be one entity again.
-Phantom's pushed further—
+Phantom pushed his pants further—

 "Danny!"
 Jazz shouted from outside their door.
 "Valerie wants you to call her!"

 The boys froze, staring wide-eyed into each other's eyes.
-Faster than the Ghost Catcher had split them apart, Phantom flew to the opposite side of the room and Fenton scrambled backwards until he slammed his back into the bed.
-They stared in horror at each other as they gasped for breath, Phantom more so out of fear than actual need.
+Faster than the Ghost Catcher had split them apart, Phantom flew to the opposite side of the room and Fenton scrambled backwards until he slammed his back against the bed.
+They stared in horror at each other as they gasped for air, Phantom more so out of fear than actual need.

 Jazz pounded her fist against the door.
 "Are you awake, Danny, or do I need to come in there?"